 I am a young professional, living a free life.
 I have no responsibilities other than myself.
 I love my career and I love my friends.
 I go to dinner parties every week.
 I travel as much as possible.
 I buy more books than I possibly have time to read.
 I sell Mary Kay.
 My parents aren't supposed to get sick.

+I canceled my classes when I heard my dad was going to need another surgery.
+It was Friday, so I'd have two days to travel without missing too much work.
 But of course it didn't work that way.
 I missed the visitation hours by the time I got into town Friday night.
 ICU patients only have four visitation windows throughout the day, and you can only stay 20 minutes.
 I drove to the hospital anyway, because my mom, my aunt, and my sister were still there.
 They were sitting in the break room, and they looked tired.
 Worn out.
 We sat and talked for a few hours more, and I slept at a friend's house that night.
 My aunt convinced my mom to stay at her house while she took on the duty of staying in the ICU waiting room until morning.
 Spend the night in a chair in a hospital waiting room?
 I didn't know people did that.

 My turn came soon enough.
 By day five of my father's stay in ICU, my aunt said she couldn't stay another night because she needed to get some sleep for work the next day.
 My mother looked like hell, so I couldn't leave her there and stay in my friend's comfy bed again.
 I told Mom I'd stay at the hospital, so she went home for the first time since the ambulance picked up my dad.